Enfamil Necrotizing Enterocolitis Causation: Does Enfamil cause Necrotizing Enterocolitis

 - FDA FAERS Enfamil adverse events

-- Meta-analysis of lactoferrin supplementation and NEC
+- PubMed meta-analysis of lactoferrin supplementation

 Request a Free Case Review